-Now in its second year, the Future Makers programme attracted over 250 applications from enterprising organisations and individuals which are making innovative use of technology to address community needs.
+Now in its second year, the Future Makers program attracted over 250 applications from enterprising organizations as well as individuals which are making innovative use of technology to address community needs.
 Out of these, 19 teams were chosen for the local level and had the opportunity to work closely with experts from Singtel, Optus, Globe and the industry over a period of four months.

 “We’re impressed by the calibre of the start-ups, and the diversity and quality of business ideas this year.
 The six winning teams, in particular, stood out for the viability and scalability of their solutions regionally and the progress they made over the past four months.
-We look forward to the positive changes they will spark as they accelerate their regionalisation plans,” he added.
+We look forward to the positive changes they will spark as they accelerate their regionalization plans,” he added.

-This gave them valuable insights on impact investing which is helping finance solutions to many of society’s pressing challenges, and how to scale their solutions regionally.
+This gave them valuable insights on impact investing which is helping finance solutions to many of society’s pressing challenges and how to scale their solutions regionally.
 They also had the opportunity to pitch to a panel of global impact investors to score an additional S$100,000 in funding from the Singtel Group, which will help them expand regionally for wider community impact.

-Mr Michael D’ Rosario of Learner Library, an Australian subscription textbook service, said, “The Future Makers programme has enabled us to get to the next level.
+Mr. Michael D’ Rosario of Learner Library, an Australian subscription textbook service, said, “The Future Makers program has enabled us to get to the next level.
 Our strategy is clearer, our product is stronger.
 We’ve developed some incredible connections and had amazing opportunities that would not have been possible without it.
-With the support provided, we will be able to dramatically increase our social impact in the Philippines and India.”
+With the support, we’ll be able to dramatically increase our social impact in the Philippines and India.”

-Mr Ryan Gersava of Virtualahan, a Philippine social enterprise which helps train persons with disabilities and match them with work opportunities, said, “Understanding the different verticals in impact investment gave us very helpful insights on the right approach to prepare our social enterprise for investment and scale our impact.
-We plan to bring the Virtualahan model to address youth unemployment among the Maori community by launching our pilot in New Zealand in partnership with the Northland Innovations Centre.”
+Mr. Ryan Gersava of Virtualahan, a Philippine social enterprise which helps train persons with disabilities and also match them with work opportunities, said, “Understanding the different verticals in impact investment gave us very helpful insights on the right approach to prepare our social enterprise for investment and scale our impact.
+We also plan to bring the Virtualahan model to address youth unemployment among the Maori community by launching our pilot in New Zealand in partnership with the Northland Innovations Centre.”

 For more information on the winners of the Singtel Group Asia Pacific Future Makers 2017, please refer to Annex A.